AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-workfront.md

 role: User
 ---

-# Integrate Assets Assentials with Creative Cloud applications {#integrate-assets-essentials-creative-cloud-applications}
+# Integrate Assets Essentials with Adobe Workfront {#integrate-assets-essentials-workfront}

 ![Preference to switch dark and light theme](assets/cce-next-banner-1.jpeg)

-[Adobe Asset Link in-app panel](https://www.adobe.com/creativecloud/business/enterprise/adobe-asset-link.html) lets creative professionals connect to [!DNL Assets Essentials] repository from within the supported [!DNL Adobe Creative Cloud] desktop apps.
-The panel is available for [!DNL Adobe Photoshop], [!DNL Adobe Illustrator], [!DNL Adobe InDesign], and [!DNL Adobe XD].
-It streamlines the access to assets that in turn increases content velocity.

-Creative Cloud application users can view the Adobe Asset Link in-app panel only when you integrate the Creative Cloud applications with the AEM Assets Essentials repository.
-This tutorial explains the steps to integrate AEM Assets Essentials repository with the Creative Cloud applications.

-## Create directory trusting between Creative Cloud and Experience Cloud admin consoles {#directory-trusting-cc-assets-essentials-consoles}

-Overview

-## Install Adobe Asset Link {#install-asset-link}

-Procedure

-## Use Adobe Asset Link {#use-asset-link}

-Overview
+[[!DNL Adobe Workfront]](https://www.workfront.com/) is a work management application that helps you manage the entire lifecycle of work in one place.
+The native integration between [!DNL Adobe Workfront] and [!DNL Assets Essentials] lets organizations improve content velocity and time-to-market by intrinsically connecting work and asset management.
+Within the context of managing their work, users have access to required documents and images in the same solution.

+This tutorial guides you to administer Adobe Workfront and then integrate it with AEM Assets Essentials.